PlayboyGorilla/maxwave/README_en.md

 6. Shadowsocks
 7. VMESS
 8. Trojan
+9. AnyTLS
-9. IMAP Tunnel (A home-made tunneling protocol that will soon be open-source)
+10. IMAP Tunnel (A home-made tunneling protocol that will soon be open-source)
 ```

 As of now, Maxwave Proxifier runs on **Android** devices, including phones, tablets and TVs, **Windows for x86_64** and **MacOS for arm64 and x86_64**.
 Support for Linux is on its way.